Specialist Bariatric Surgeon in Sydney | Gastric Sleeve, Bypass & Weight Loss Surgery

 Patient preference after informed discussion

-Weight regain occurs
+Weight regain over time

 Pre-Operative Preparation